 A Tribe of Israel

-Between 1880 and 1887 George H and Margaret had two daughters, Margaret & Mary Louisa, and two sons, George Ernest & Almond. [copy of Birth Cert] For generations back Almond was a name particular to the ROWE family of St Just .
-Almond Rowe was a cousin of George H and must have been like an elder brother to George H when he went to live with his aunt and uncle Rowe George E. Vingoe [1880] was apprenticed into the butchery trade and was shown on the 1901 census as being a Pork Butcher age 20, living with his mother Margaret.
-Also in the home is sister Margaret age 17 : I do not know where sister Mary Louisa [c1885], or brother Almond [c1887] are, neither do I know what happened to George H, as I have found no Death Cert for him.
-Immigration records at Ellis Island, USA, show the following entry on the ships manifest of the "Campania" which sailed from Liverpool 24th of June 1911.
-She was carrying passengers hoping to build a new life in the USA.
-Amongst these were a group from Workington, Lancashire.
-Although the spelling on the ships manifest appears to be 'Vingae' I have no doubt that this is the Vingoe family.
-The type faces of typewriter in those days would often get blocked up with carbon especially the "o" Number Name Gender Age Married Ethnicity Place of Residence 0002.
-Vingae, George E. M 30y M England-English England, Workington 0003 Vingae, Ellen F 28y M England-English England, Workington 0004 Vingae, Elsie F 6y S England-English England, Workington 0005 Vingae, George M 3y S England-English England, Workington 0006 Vingae, Almond M 23y S England-English England, Workington
+Between 1880 and 1887 George H. and Margaret had two daughters, Margaret & Mary Louisa and two sons, George Ernest & Almond, this later being a favourite name of the ROWE family of St Just, in which George H Vingoe was brought up after the death of his father Israel.
+George E. Vingoe [1880] was apprenticed to the butchery trade and was shown on the 1901 census as being a Pork Butcher age 20, living with his mother Margaret.
+Also in the home is sister Margaret age 17 : I do not know where sister Mary Louisa [c1885] or brother Almond [c1887] were at this time -possibly already in the USA.
+Sometime after 1887 George Hocking Vingoe went mining in Bendigo, Australia.
+He never returned to his wife and family.
+I am not sure if they were ever aware that he had a second family.
+He and his 2nd wife are both listed in the Death Registers and also in the Australian Voters List for 1901.
+He apparently had more children by this lady [Catherine Jane ] before his first wife Margaret died in 1909.
+The mother of these children later officially became his second wife.
+This must have been quite a common occurrence with many a Cornish miner who settled overseas and never returned home!
+They are both buried in Bendigo: George Hocking Vingoe in 1910 and Catherine Jane Vingoe in 1944.
+George's children did not follow him to Australia.
+Ellis Island, USA, immigration records show this entry on the passenger manifest of the "Campania", which sailed from Liverpool on the 24 June, 1911.
+Amongst the passengers were a group from Workington, Lancashire.
+Although the surname appears as 'Vingae' this name is definitely Vingoe.
+[The 'o' & 'e' metal type faces often got blocked up with carbon!]
+Number Name Gender Age Married Ethnicity Place of Residence 0002.
+Vingoe, George E. M 30y M England-English Workington 0003 Vingoe, Ellen F 28y M England-English Workington 0004 Vingoe, Elsie F 6y S England-English Workington 0005 Vingoe, George M 3y S England-English Workington 0006 Vingoe, Almond M 23y S England-English Workington

 The Cunard Ship Campania